 - Employee retention should be of the highest importance following one’s training.
 It has been said that turn over can run ⅓ of the salary of that position you are experiencing turn over in.
 It is important to have a company culture that regularly acknowledges and validates each individual with the intent of nurturing both personal and professional growth.

-Unfortunately, when we graduate from PT school we get little to no training in this area.
-Too many PT’s make the deduction that “since I’m a darn good PT and people like me, I will be a good PT owner.”
+Unfortunately, when we graduate from physical therapy school we get little to no training in this area.
+Too many physical therapists make the deduction that “since I’m a darn good PT and people like me, I will be a good PT owner.”
 This is like saying “since I’m a good mechanic, I should be a good race car driver.”
 To avoid this, you need to invest in your self to get executive and leadership training.

 Here are some steps you can take to develop your leadership skills: